FeatureBaseDB/featurebase-docs/docs/cloud/cloud-db-connect/cloud-login.md

 # How do I sign in to FeatureBase Cloud?
 {: .no_toc }

-One you've created a trial account, you can sign-in and go to work.
+One you've created a trial account, use these instructions to sign-in.

 ## Before you begin